-The product description section has the built-in text editor, so you can easily add text (and change its color, size, and font), bullet points, paragraphs, links, or additional images and videos.
+The product description section has the built-in text editor, so you can easily add text, bullet points, paragraphs, links, or additional images and videos.

 Tips to improve your product descriptions:

-- Avoid long sentences and complex vocabulary: imagine you are explaining the product to a 10-year-old child.
+- Avoid long sentences and complex vocabulary: Imagine you are explaining the product to a 10-year-old.

 - Provide a short and long version of your description: Some people scan rather than read, some like to read more in-depth about your product, make sure you cover both types.

 Read more about writing good descriptions in the Ecwid blog →

 To showcase your product and help customers make a well-weighted decision or to make your instructions more helpful, you can add a Youtube/Vimeo video to your text.

 - Upload your video file to YouTube or Vimeo.

 - Copy the link (address from the browser) of the uploaded video.